-Also known as: ear deformities, ear malformations.
+Also known as: ear anomailes.

-What is ear deformity in newborns?
+What are ear deformities in newborns?

-Symptoms of ear deformities can range from mild shape abnormalities to complete absence for the ear (microtia).
-In syndromic cases, there may also be jaw or other facial skeletal issues and asymmetry,
+Deformities are often isolated and caused by the baby’s positioning in the womb.
+However, they can sometimes be the result of a genetic mutation.
+Symptoms can range from mild shape abnormalities to complete absence of the ear (microtia).
+In syndromic cases, there may also be jaw or other facial skeletal issues and asymmetry.

 This page was last updated on: March 31, 2021 02:25 PM